Clydesdale (Scottish Parliament constituency): Constituency boundaries and council area

+Clydesdale constituency is one of five covering the South Lanarkshire council area.
+Of the five, East Kilbride and Hamilton, Larkhall and Stonehouse are also now within the South Scotland region.
+Rutherglen is within the Glasgow region; Uddingston and Bellshill is part of the Central Scotland and Lothians West region.

 The Clydesdale constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Clydedale Parliament constituency of the UK Parliament.
 For the 2005 United Kingdom general election Scottish House of Commons constituencies were mostly replaced with new constituencies.

-Clydesdale constituency is one of five covering the South Lanarkshire council area.
-The others are the East Kilbride, Hamilton, Larkhall and Stonehouse, Rutherglen and the Uddingston and Bellshill constituencies, all in other electoral regions.
 The seat remained unchanged following the Second Periodic Review of Scottish Parliament Boundaries undertaken by Boundaries Scotland ahead of the 2026 Scottish Parliament election.
 The electoral wards of South Lanarkshire Council used in the current creation of Clydesdale are: